minerbadd/MUSE/data/muse/MiningMUSE.md

 <a href="drawings/08LibrariesAll.pdf" target="_blank"> <IMG SRC="drawings/08LibrariesAll.png" ALIGN="right" vspace = "10" hspace="10"/></a>

+It's been a tour.
 Together we've looked at mindfully managing state because there, there be dragons.
 We've seen how structuring code in libraries can isolate dependencies and create layers of abstraction.
 All this so design, testing, and maintenance can focus on what's changed when dealing with changes.
 We looked especially at factoring the code to anticipate (the inevitable) changes to the user interface.

 We (or at least I) have had fun with functions.
 We've dealt with state distributed across a network and persisting over time.
 Distributing state across a network led us into the issues of concurrency, service discovery, and remote procedure calls (that need to deal with error conditions).